Yamana kicks off production at Argentina’s gold-silver mine

 It also noted that the stockpile at Cerro Moro had continued to increase since late 2017 and through the first quarter of 2018.
 As at May 6, it was estimated at 42,300 tonnes at 21.5 grams per tonne of gold and 995 grams per tonne, Yamana said.

-The company, which has other five operating mines in South America and one in Canada, has set an exploration objective of adding one million gold equivalent ounces to the mineral inventory at Cerro Moro in the next several years.
+The company has set an exploration objective of adding one million gold equivalent ounces to the mineral inventory at Cerro Moro in the next several years.

 Yamana has set an exploration objective of adding one million gold equivalent ounces to the mine's mineral inventory.